a-chacon/awesome-jekyll-theme/_posts/2012-09-12-how-to-write-a-blog-4.md

 ---
 layout: post
-title: Cómo crear una landing page efectiva para tu campaña
+title: How to create an effective landing page for your campaign
 image: 'https://picsum.photos/500/300'
 category: ruby on rails
 ---